DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 ![9SliceDescription](Images/9SliceDescription.png)

-As mentioned before we split the sprite into 9 parts.
+As mentioned before, we split the sprite into 9 parts.
 This is clearly shown in the image above.\
 You could more or less think of this as defining the perimeter of the sprite.
 Each section is scaled differently.

 * Sections 1, 3, 7, and 9 are not scaled at all.
 The corners will stay the same.